Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Results

 \textbf{Asymmetric 3-finger planar grasp.} Figure~\ref{fig:schemaRSC_tri} demonstrates RSC with three fingers positioned unevenly around a cylinder in a plane.
-Here, internal-force \emph{ratios} are nontrivial: roughly, the force at finger~2 balances the sum of fingers~1 and~3 to remain in the grasp null space.
-We compute these ratios in~$\mathcal{N}(\mathbf{G})$ (Sec.~\ref{sec:internal_optim}), using PzR contact point estimation to build $\mathbf{G}$ and estimating contact forces from motor currents and kinematics.
+In this configuration, the internal-force distribution across contacts is not straightforward: intuitively, the force at finger~2 balances the combined contribution of fingers~1 and~3 so that the resulting forces lie in the grasp null space.
+An internal-force profile is selected in ~$\mathcal{N}(\mathbf{G})$, as discussed in Sec.~\ref{sec:internal_optim}.
 With a 10\,N external traction, RSC triggers after 130\,ms and stops slip after a 19\,mm travel.

-Across symmetric and asymmetric cases, the controller reliably arrests slip with a single internal-force step.
-PzR visualizations confirm increased contact area during stabilization, and the bidigital case collapses to a trivial internal pair as expected.
-Redundant slip cues across fingers further improve robustness.
+This experiment highlights the ability of the controller to coordinate contact forces in an asymmetric multifingered grasp, stabilizing the object under unknown external perturbations.
+Notably, this is achieved without explicit object model, friction estimation, or direct force sensing, relying solely on tactile feedback to infer the grasp representation.
+Across symmetric and asymmetric cases, the controller reliably arrests slip with internal forces to preserve object wrench.